ahmadykhan555/staff-challenge-2025/FE/vehicles-dashboard/README.md

 ### State Management

 The decision here was between React-Redux (with toolkit) vs Zustand.
 Though Zustand is a great light-weight option for this coding challenge, redux is a much better choice for enterprise solutions with complex states and big teams.
 To keep this application future-proof I chose react-redux with toolkit for `Stability` and `Structure` which is essential for an enterprise application.

+### Map Choice

+Leaflet is used for Map, the reason for this was cost effectiveness.
+Since the dashboard doesn't need a lot of fancy features, using a map like Google Maps would be expensive for the business.
+Leaflet supports features like markers, zoom controls, auto panning, bounds setting, route highlighting etc which are common for such dashboards.
+There is a react-leaflet npm packages that I have opted for.
+Its very well maintained, lightweight and provides good developer experience.

+### Component Markup

+I have opted for a mix of components created from scratch and components coming from Wave to keep the application flexible for either option.
+Since Wave supports tree-shaking this wouldn't hurt the build size